devalexanderdaza/puppeteer-extends/README.md

 [Code Coverage]: https://codecov.io/gh/devalexanderdaza/puppeteer-extends/branch/master/graph/badge.svg
 [semantic-release]: https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg

-> Brief and fresh sentence fragment
+> Easy manage and instance a puppeteer using a singleton pattern.
+Minimal configuration implemented for install and use.

 ## Install